openannotation/annotator/README.markdown

     Finished in 0.385 seconds
     18 tests, 85 assertions, 0 failures

-The `cake` command is provided by CoffeeScript.
+The `cake` command is provided by [CoffeeScript][coffee].
 Note that *some* tests may fail, due to brokenness in jsdom.
 There should be a note at the end of the output for that command informing you if we're expecting any tests to fail.
 The reason we don't simply comment these tests out until jsdom is fixed is that the tests can also be run by opening `test/runner.html` in a browser.

 [node]: http://nodejs.org
 [coffee]: http://jashkenas.github.com/coffee-script/